aridoza/foundational-java/Concurrency/concurrency1.md

 One final note on the `synchronized` syntax: When you add `synchronized` to a method, you're saying, "Lock on this object."
 However, you can choose to lock on different objects using the related syntax `synchronized(someObject)`.

-When we create an object solely for the purpose of using its lock, we call such an object a "mutex."
+When we create an object solely for the purpose of using its lock, we call such an object a **mutex**.
 Be sure that when you're using an object as a mutex, that variable isn't going to change its value, because the lock belongs to the value — not the variable.
-Generally, you want to declare those mutex variables to be `final` to prevent any reassignment, and capitalize the entire variable name to indicate that it's `final` (as we mentioned in our "Data Types and Variables" lesson).
+Generally, you want to declare those mutex variables to be `final` to prevent any reassignment and capitalize the entire variable name to indicate that it's `final` (as we mentioned in our "Data Types and Variables" lesson).

 Let's modify our class above to use `synchronized` and see how it works: